New SPARC Europe Report provides analysis of Open Data and Open Science Policies in Europe

 Among the report’s most striking findings: 11 of the 28 European Union member states, as well as Norway and Switzerland, have national, research data-related policies in place.
 Of these, all were implemented in the past eight years, with most having taken effect recently.
 In about half of the countries, research data is covered under the same policy that applies to Open Access or Open Science.

-For more details, download a free copy of the report.
+For more details, download a free copy of the report (now version 2, Jan 2018).